camunda/blog.camunda.org/content/post/2020/05/camunda-optimize-31-alpha2-released.md

 Within this release we added Process Instance State and Start / End Date Filters for Dashboards.
 Additional filters are already on the horizon.

-In the following you can see how Dashboard Editors can add the filter:
+In the following you can see how Dashboard Editors can add the filters to a Dashboard:

 {{< figure src="dashboard-filters-editmode.png" alt="Dashboard Filters - Edit Mode" >}}

 ## State Filters

-Once applied the state filter can be used by a dashboard viewer like this:
+Once applied the state filter can be used by a Dashboard viewer like this:

 {{< figure src="dashboard-filters-state.png" alt="Dashboard Filters - Instance State Filtering" >}}